Light63/DATA_ANALYSIS_JOURNEY-_WITH_LITA/README.md

 EDA involved the exploring of the data to answer some questions about the data such as;
 - What is the overall sales trend
 - Which products are top sellers
-- What are the products on peak sales?
+- What are the products on peak sales? (pivot tables and charts for both datasets here)

 ---